samolubukun/Violence-Detection-YOLOV8/README.md

 ## Overview
 This project implements a YOLOv8-based object detection model trained to detect acts of violence in images and videos.
 The model is trained using the [Smart Schools Using AI and IOT Dataset]([https://universe.roboflow.com/ds/3cUl9dgLas?key=WKeQTMC4Sl](https://universe.roboflow.com/project-hw9bc/smart-schools-using-ai-and-iot3)) from Roboflow.
 A **Gradio** interface is integrated for easy interaction, allowing users to upload images or videos for real-time violence detection.
-This project implements a YOLOv8-based object detection model trained to detect acts of violence in images and videos.
-The model is trained using the [Violence Detection Dataset]() from Roboflow.
-A **Gradio** interface is integrated for easy interaction, allowing users to upload images or videos for real-time violence detection.

 ## Screenshots
 ### Image Detection